casper-network/docs/source/docs/casper/dapp-dev-guide/session-code/session-code.md

 - A contract code can have multiple entry points that will help you interact with the contract code.

 ## Project Structure
-For this guide, we are creating the project structure manually, however, you can use `cargo casper` to setup this directory structure automatically.
+For this guide, we are creating the project structure manually, however, you can use `cargo casper` to set up this directory structure automatically.

 Top-Level Directory
 |_ contract